EMF Protection for Your Home Office in Australia: A Complete Guide for Remote Workers (2026)

 Position your phone away from your body between calls.
 Place it on a surface at arm's length rather than directly beside your keyboard.
 When on calls, use a wired headset rather than holding the device against your head.

 Assess your smart meter proximity.
 Many Australian homes have had smart meters installed as part of state government energy programmes over the past decade.
 If your home office is near your electrical switchboard or meter box, you may be in the daily emission field of a device that pulses radiofrequency signals at regular intervals throughout the day.
+During those bursts, measured RF at about one metre can reach roughly 1 to 6 V/m depending on meter type and wall construction.
 Check the physical location and consider whether your desk can be positioned further from that wall.

 EMF Neutralisation Products for the Home Office

 Layout changes reduce exposure by increasing distance.
 EMF neutralisation products work differently.
-Rather than blocking or shielding emissions, which is impractical for devices you need to use, neutralisation products work by interacting with the electromagnetic field to reduce its biological impact on the body.
+Rather than blocking or shielding emissions, which is impractical for devices you need to use, neutralisation products retune incoherent electromagnetic fields toward a more coherent state, reducing disruptive biological interaction without degrading device function.
 The science and evidence behind this approach is covered in depth on our website, but the practical application in a home office context breaks down across three product types.

 EMF Neutralizer Discs for Individual Devices

 The EMF Neutralizer Disc is the core product for addressing device-level emissions.
-Each disc is applied directly to the surface of a device, laptop, monitor, mobile phone, tablet, or desktop tower, and works continuously from that point.
-For a typical home office setup, you would apply discs to your laptop, your external monitor or monitors, your mobile phone, and any other high-use devices in your immediate workspace.
+Each disc is applied directly to the surface of a device, laptop, monitor, mobile phone, tablet, desktop tower, or router, and works continuously from that point.
+For a typical home office setup, you would apply discs to your laptop, your external monitor or monitors, your mobile phone, your router, and any other high-use devices in your immediate workspace.

 The logic is straightforward.
 Your primary EMF sources are stationary, you know where they are, and you can address each one directly.
 A disc on your laptop and a disc on your monitor places neutralisation at the two highest-contact, highest-duration sources in your immediate environment.
 Combined with a disc on your phone, you have addressed the three devices most likely to be within 50 centimetres of your body throughout the workday.